 Search for the tips to help people run successful crowdfunding campaigns, and you’ll likely come across articles that say planning, videos and rewards are the most important aspects of your campaign.
 We’ve talked about the importance of these factors ourselves, so we’re not going to undervalue them, but we think there’s a much more important factor out there.
 Sex appeal.
 What is it about your campaign that people like, what encourages them to click on it and donate?
+Take a look at the 5 key factors you should consider before launching a crowdfunding campaign.

 Your thumbnail image is very important.
 It is the first impression you make; it should be distinctive, colorful and click sexy.